-The name Coco Chanel is well-known worldwide, but have you ever heard of the Wertheimers, the family who owns Chanel and who’s had the majority stake in Les Perfumes Chanel, since its beginning in 1924 with No.5?
+The name Coco Chanel is well-known worldwide, but have you ever heard of the Wertheimers, the owners of Chanel and who’s had the majority stake in Les Perfumes Chanel, since its beginning in 1924 with No.5?
 Don’t feel bad if you haven’t; almost nobody has.

-There is no doubt that Coco Chanel is an icon, her fashion house is the most famous label in the world and Chanel No.5; the best-selling perfume ever.
-And who doesn’t know of Karl Lagerfeld, the head of Chanel for more than three decades and an icon on his own?
-So, who are the Wertheimers and how are they linked to Chanel?
+There is no doubt that Coco Chanel is an icon, her fashion house is the most famous label in the world and Chanel No.5 is the best-selling perfume ever.
+So, who are the Wertheimers, the owners of Chanel and how are they linked to the luxury French brand?

 The Wertheimers, more specifically, the brothers Alain and Gérard, own the French iconic label among other privately-owned companies like Bourjois Cosmetics, Holland & Holland and Isaac Mizrahi Company, to name a few.
 Alain Wertheimer lives in New York with his wife and three children and is the chairman of the board of Chanel.
 Gérard Wertheimer is the chairman of Chanel S.A.
 Geneva.
 He runs Chanel in Europe and lives with his wife and two children in Geneva.

 Both brothers live very discreet lives in quiet luxury and avoid glitzy events.
 When they attend Chanel catwalk shows, the Wertheimers arrive in unpretentious cars and sit quietly in the third or fourth row so that nobody notices them.
 They explain that “It’s about Coco Chanel.
 It’s all about Karl.
 It’s about everyone who works and creates Chanel, not about the Wertheimers.”
 Quite refreshing in a world of fashion moguls whose names are almost as famous as the fashion houses they control.